martinvali/LoloRSS/readme.md

 ## Notes

-When opening the deployed link, which I have mentioned above, the server might take some time to start up and respond
+When opening the deployed link, which I have mentioned above, the server might take some time to start up and respond.

 The news articles of different feeds are separated by a gap.
 Articles in each feed are sorted so that newer articles are displayed first.